KULeuven-MICAS/zigzag/lab6/README.md

-# Lab 6: System-Level Evaluation for IMC: Temporal Utilization Matters [tried to use second layer but onnx extraction failed]
+# Lab 6: System-Level Evaluation for IMC: Temporal Utilization Matters

 ## Objective
 In the previous lab, you have understood a gap exists between the system-level performance and the macro-level peak performance due to the spatial under-utilization.